iluwatar/java-design-patterns/partial-response/README.md

 ---

 ## Intent
-Send partial response from server to client on need basis.
-Client will specify the the fields that it need to server, instead of serving all details for resource.
+Send partial response from the server to the client on a need basis.
+The client will specify the fields that it needs to the server, instead of serving all details for the resource.

 ## Class diagram
 ![alt text](./etc/partial-response.urm.png "partial-response")